Danny Farquhar: Oakland Athletics

+On November 18, 2010, the Blue Jays traded Farquhar to the Oakland Athletics along with Trystan Magnuson in exchange for outfielder Rajai Davis.
+He threw eight innings without allowing a run for the Sacramento River Cats of the Triple-A Pacific Coast League (PCL).

+Toronto Blue Jays (second stint)

+Farquhar was traded back to the Toronto Blue Jays in exchange for reliever David Purcey on April 18, 2011.
+The Blue Jays assigned him to the Las Vegas 51s of the PCL.
+Farquhar made his major league debut on September 13, against the Boston Red Sox.
+He pitched 2/3 innings and allowed three earned runs on three hits.
+Farquhar walked two and had no strikeouts.

+Farquhar made 20 appearances for the Double-A New Hampshire Fisher Cats to begin the 2012 season, registering an 0-1 record and 2.97 ERA with 33 strikeouts and one save across 30 1/3 innings pitched.
+On June 2, 2012, Farquhar was designated for assignment after Toronto claimed pitcher Chris Schwinden off waivers.

+Oakland Athletics (second stint)

 On June 9, 2012, the Athletics claimed Farquhar off waivers from the Blue Jays.
-After making five appearances in the minor leagues for Sacramento, the Athletics waived him to select the contract of A. J. Griffin.
+After making five appearances in the minor leagues for the Sacramento River Cats, the Athletics waived him on June 24 picking up the contract of A.J.
+Griffin.

 New York Yankees

-The New York Yankees claimed him off waivers on June 26 and optioned him to the Trenton Thunder, shifting Brett Gardner to the 60-day disabled list.
+The New York Yankees claimed Farquhar off waivers on June 26, 2012 and optioned him to the Double-A Trenton Thunder.
 However, he was placed on waivers three days later, as the Yankees claimed Schwinden, who had been waived by the Cleveland Indians.
-He cleared waivers.
+Farquhar was outrighted to Trenton on July 1 and promoted to the Triple-A Scranton/Wilkes-Barre RailRiders on July 19.

 Seattle Mariners

-On July 23, 2012, the Yankees traded Farquhar and pitcher D. J. Mitchell to the Seattle Mariners for right fielder Ichiro Suzuki.
+On July 23, 2012, the Yankees traded Farquhar and pitcher D.J.
+Mitchell to the Seattle Mariners for right fielder Ichiro Suzuki.
 Farquhar started the 2013 season with the Tacoma Rainiers of the PCL.
-The Mariners purchased his contract, promoting him to the major leagues, on May 17.
+The Mariners purchased his contract, promoting him to the major leagues on May 17.
 On August 2, Farquhar replaced Tom Wilhelmsen as closer, and he recorded his first major league save on August 3 against Baltimore.
-From that point to the end of the season, he went 0-3 with 16 saves in 24 games, striking out 29 in 22 2/3 innings with a 2.38 ERA.
+From that point until the end of the season, he went 0–3 with 16 saves in 24 games, striking out 29 in 22 2/3 innings with a 2.38 ERA.
 Overall on the year, he went 0–3 with a 4.20 ERA in 46 appearances, striking out 79 in 55 2/3 innings.

+In 2014, Farquhar returned to a setup role behind new closer Fernando Rodney.
+Farquhar was 3–1 with 1 save, a 2.66 ERA, and 81 strikeouts in 71 innings pitched.
+Farquhar and Rodney both fell off in 2015, with Farquhar posting a 1–8 record, one save, and 5.12 ERA in 41 innings.